Biographies Characteristics Analysis

 107. The United Nations University is located in Tokyo.

-Extracurricular work in geography: Entertaining geographical questions.
+Extracurricular work in geography: Entertaining geographical issues.

-Quizzes, crosswords, literary tasks, riddles, rebuses, puzzle.
+Quizzes, crosswords, literary assignments, riddles, puzzles, puzzles.

-Geographic assignments using literary works.
+Geographical assignments using literary works.

 1. In E. Rumyantsev’s poem “Guess” we read: